-UPDATED - Nov.
-1, 2020: Below is a list of small process changes we’ve had to implement based on current working conditions as of January 12, 2021:
+Below is a list of small process changes we’ve had to implement based on current working conditions as of January 12, 2021:

-- Documents for Land Titles: The Administration and Planning staff are in the office, please contact Planning Staff to coordinate any documents that are required to be sent to Land Titles.
+- Documents for Land Titles: Please contact Planning Staff to coordinate any documents that are required to be sent to Land Titles.
 Note that there may be some delays with regard to the Land Titles process, and we request your patience.

-- Payment methods: By credit card via the M.D.’s website or by mailing a cheque to the M.D. office.
+- Payment methods: By credit card via OptionPay on the MD's website or by mailing a cheque to the M.D. office.

 Please refer back to this page for future updates on information regarding the M.D.’s Planning & Development Services Department.
 We are committed to providing the best possible service as we also ensure the health and safety of the public and our team members.